 1946 82 organisations now affiliated with NCW

-1947 International Group created to interest delegates and members in international affairs
+1947 International Group was created to interest delegates and members in international affairs

 1950 Instrumental in establishing Migration Standing Committee